GM says it may recall 4.3 million vehicles over Takata air bags

 | WASHINGTON

-WASHINGTON General Motors Co (GM.N) said on Thursday it may be forced by U.S. regulators to recall another 4.3 million vehicles for potentially defective Takata air bag inflators, a call-back that would cost the U.S. automaker $550 million.
+WASHINGTON General Motors Co (GM.N) said on Thursday it may be forced by U.S. regulators to recall another 4.3 million vehicles for potentially defective Takata air bag inflators, a call-back that would cost it $550 million (£416.3 million).

 GM said in May it would recall 1.9 million vehicles for Takata Corp (7312.T) air bag inflators that may not work properly.
 In June it expanded that recall to another 600,000 vehicles after a review of ownership data.